-State:CA City:Richmond Division Department:Marine Category:Class A Driver Job Description:Position Summary:
+State:NV City:Las Vegas Division Department:Industrial Category:Class A Driver Job Description:Position Summary:

 Responsible for complying with all applicable federal, state, and local regulations, as well as company rules, in accordance with the accepted principals of the safe operations of commercial motor vehicle cargo tank while safely transporting hazardous material to and from locations.

 Proper pre and post trip truck and trailer inspections.

 Safely drive loaded and empty tanker trucks of various sizes, makes/models, and configurations.

 Properly load and unload; handling, hooking, and unhooking hoses.

 Operating pumps and valves for loading and unloading, both on and off the truck.